 The research project aims to make a contribution to knowledge in the broad discipline of economic science, particularly in the area of adoption of financial packages that combine credit, insurance and agricultural inputs targeted at low-income farmers in Africa.
 Academics will gain benefit from new theories that explain how credit supply and demand work as a function of the degree of insurance addition.
 Multiple dimensions of the financial package - such as price, risk and benefit - will be analysed in detail, and specialised disciplines such as risk management and insurance are therefore also intended to be beneficiaries of this research.
 Given the crosscutting nature of the study, other disciplines related to innovative finance, climate and environmental change, and agriculture development will be major target beneficiaries.

-As the project is to be implemented in Kenya and Zambia, involving smallholder farmers producing crops vulnerable to a variety of risks, our research findings are likely to benefit academics working in the fields of microfinance, development economics, crop insurance, and financial development for the poor.
+As the project is to be implemented in Kenya and Ethiopia, involving smallholder farmers producing crops vulnerable to a variety of risks, our research findings are likely to benefit academics working in the fields of microfinance, development economics, crop insurance, and financial development for the poor.
 Our collaboration with Egerton University ensures that academics in Kenya will also benefit not only from the research findings but also, most importantly, from the whole research process, raising academic capabilities at every stage of the research design, implementation and dissemination of results.
-Great effort will be placed in creating the foundations for exchange of knowledge between Kenya and Zambia (and beyond) in order to benefit the academic community in Africa.
+Great effort will be placed in creating the foundations for exchange of knowledge between Kenya and Ethiopia (and beyond) in order to benefit the academic community in Africa.

 In this project we also place great importance on the interface between academia and practitioners.
 Our advisors, from Bath University and the African Development Institute at the African Development Bank, will ensure that high standards of academic research are met and that the usefulness of our research findings is maximised in order to improve practice and policy-making in Africa and other low-income regions, well beyond the project's life.